Kvens: 16th–19th centuries

-Danish/Norwegian tax records from the 16th century already list some Kvens living in North Norway.
-Also, the famous map of Scandinavia by Olaus Magnus from 1539 shows a possible Kven settlement roughly in between today's Tromsø and Lofoten named "Berkara Qvenar".
-Kvens of this time are often connected to the birkarl organization in northern Sweden.
-In some early documents Kvens are also grouped together with the Sami people, who are the indigenous people of Central and Northern Norway.
+While Kvens may have been present in northern Norway earlier, the first concrete evidence dates of their presence dates to the 1520s, when a few individuals described as "Quæn" or "Qvæn" appeared in Dano–Norwegian tax censuses.
+Further, the 1539 map of Scandinavia by Olaus Magnus also shows a possible Kven settlement, "Berkara Qvenar", located between today's Tromsø and Lofoten.
+Kvens of this time are often considered to be connected to the birkarl organization in northern Sweden.
+In some early documents Kvens are grouped together with the Sami people, the indigenous people of Central and Northern Norway.